sb852/kaggle/README.md

 #  Model Development

-For registered and casual users, a separate xgb boost is estimated.
-XGB hyperparameters are found using random initialisations and selecting the best based on their performance on a separate validation set.
+For registered and casual users, a separate xgb boost was developed.
+The last two days of each month were used as a private test set.
+XGB classifiers were developed on 90% the remaining days per month and the validation set consisted of the remaining 10%.
+The validation set was used to perform early stopping to prevent overfitting.

+The best combination of XGB hyperparameters (including max_tree_depths, learning_rate, min_child_weight, etc.) is not difficult to find.
+We performed a randomized search and developed hundreds of classifiers.
+All classifiers were tested on our test set.
+For each group (casual, registered), the best performing classifier was identified and predicted were added (i.e. predicted_casual_rentals + predicted_registered_rentals = predicted_total_rentals).
+The best performing classifier was used to predict the labels for the real test set and results were submitted to kaggle.

 #  Model performance

 The test set seems to be quite different from the training set as the local rmsle was always much lower (0.33) than the public score (0.40).
-The final score on the public leaderboard is: 0.40693 (within the top10% of all submissions).
+The test set consists of the last 10 days of each month and in this time period more holidays or days with a special characteristics might have occured.
+The final score on the public leaderboard is: 0.40693 (within the top 10% of all submissions).

 ![alt tag](https://github.com/drawer87/kaggle/blob/master/kaggle_score.jpg)

+#  Future directions

+The randomized hyperparamter search was only run for two hours on a quad-core i7 laptop.
+A better final score is likely if the hyperparameter search is run for a longer time.
+A more diverse set of classifiers could also be tested including logistic regression, svr and neural networks.